-Frank Hodgkinson’s work is held in many of the major public and private collections in Australian, London and Europe.
+Frank Hodgkinson’s work is held in many of the major public and private collections around the world.